All Episodes

 Read to me, bitch.

-Soft on crime Democrat mayors.
+These soft on crime Democrat mayors.

-Is there a chance that if a conservative changes his party registration to Democrat and runs a tough on crime platform, they could win.
+Is there a chance that if a conservative changes his party registration to Democrat and runs a tough on crime platform, they could win?

 What?